Apprenticeship fees scrapped for all from July 1

 "Stress levels are rising, you might say," he said.

-"We have been able to juggle are expecting a few jobs to come through in the next week or two."
+"We have been able to juggle things around to make it work, and we are expecting a few jobs to come through in the next week or two."

+Even in past recessions, Faulkner has kept all his apprentices by sharing them with other builders when necessary.